madhavkhoslaa/madhavkhoslaa.github.io/content/draft/RustOwnership.md

   ]
 ---

 Ownership is one of the features that make it different than so many programming languages and what makes it memory safe and a good language for concurrent programming.
-It solves problems like null pointers, dangling pointers and data races without a garbage collector at the run time.
+It solves problems like null pointers, dangling pointers, and data races without a garbage collector at the run time.

 # Understanding Rust Ownership